Markets & Vendor Opportunities

 Please take a moment to read about DEC requirements for cottage foods, temporary food service permits, sales tax, and business license requirements - detailed at the bottom of this page.
 Vendors who participate in JAHC-sponsored markets are responsible for making sure they are in compliance with all City and State requirements.

-Fresh Air Markets - Summer
+Fresh Air Markets

 Where: Centennial Hall/JACC Outdoor Campus